 Get Started with the SDK¶

-The easiest way to register your existing app with Fritz is to use the CLI.
+The easiest way to register your existing app with Fritz AI is to use the CLI.
 Install the CLI and configure the app using your credentials.

 >> pip install fritz >> fritz config update \ --api-key <YOUR API KEY> \ --project-id <YOUR PROJECT ID>